Colombia profile - Timeline

 2010 July - Venezuela cuts diplomatic ties with Colombia after being accused of harbouring Farc rebels.

 2010 August - Juan Manuel Santos takes over as president, having won easy victory in run-off election in June.
 He responds to a Farc offer of talks by insisting that the rebel group must first release all the hostages it still holds.

 2010 September - Farc steps up its campaign of violence.
 Colombian army kills senior Farc commander Mono Jojoy in air strike in Macarena region.

-2011 February - Farc releases several hostages in what it describes as unilateral "gesture of peace" to government.
+2011 February - Farc releases several hostages in what it describes as a unilateral "gesture of peace" to the government.

 2011 August - President Santos outlines new tactics against rebels, who have increasingly been resorting to hit-and-run raids.

 2011 September - Former intelligence chief Jorge Noguera - a close ally of former president Alvaro Uribe - is sentenced to 25 years in prison for collaborating with paramilitary death squads.

 2011 October - US Congress passes long-delayed free trade agreement with Colombia, despite concerns over country's poor record of labour relations.